 Inspired by the traditions of Japanese hospitality, The Prince Akatoki is a sanctuary in the heart of London.
 With intricate detail and beautiful interiors, each room’s minimalist furniture is matched with tranquil furnishings to make you feel at ease.

 A culinary experience awaits at their in-house restaurant TOKii.
 With a curated menu, guests can only expect to be served the finest Japanese fusion food around.
 Finish off any meal in-style with a Japanese whiskey in the malt lounge & bar.
 Bliss.

 InterContinental London Park Lane

-It might lack the style and panache of some of its peers from the outside (although we rather enjoy the jaunty architecture), but what might appear as something of an office block beside its beautiful neighbours, Apsley House and the Wellington Arch, not to mention the Victorian sweep of Piccadilly and Buckingham Palace beyond, but it’s a totally different story inside.
+It might lack the style and panache of some of its peers from the outside (although we rather enjoy concrete-y architecture), but what might appear as something of an office block beside its beautiful neighbours, Apsley House and the Wellington Arch is a totally different story inside.
 Plus, as the adage goes, better to be on the inside looking out than vice versa.